Table of Contents

 The feedback loop tax

-Every minute your CI pipeline spends running tests is a minute you're not shipping.
-But the real cost isn't the clock time.
-It's the context switch.
+Every minute your CI pipeline spends running tests is a minute you are not shipping.
+But the real cost is not the clock time.
+It is the context switch.

 Studies on developer productivity consistently show that interruptions destroy flow state.
-When you push a commit and the feedback takes 45 minutes, you've already moved on to another task.
-By the time the failure notification arrives, you've lost the mental context of what you were working on.
-Debugging becomes archaeology: you're digging through code you wrote an hour ago, trying to remember why you made that change to the auth handler.
+When you push a commit and the feedback takes 45 minutes, you have already moved on to another task.
+By the time the failure notification arrives, you have lost the mental context of what you were working on.
+Debugging becomes archaeology: you are digging through code you wrote an hour ago, trying to remember why you made that change to the auth handler.

-Multiply this across a team of ten developers, each pushing three to five times a day, and you're looking at hours of accumulated lost productivity.
-Not because the tests are slow, but because the infrastructure running them wasn't built for this purpose.
+Multiply this across a team of ten developers, each pushing three to five times a day, and you are looking at hours of accumulated lost productivity.
+Not because the tests are slow, but because the infrastructure running them was not built for this purpose.

 This is what buyers on real sales calls describe when they say: "Our CI pipelines are taking 45 minutes and developers are just getting coffee."